rgulli/MTLab_UnitySource/README.md

 * In Unity Hub, add your local repository as a new project.
 * Open the project using Unity v2019.3.0**
 > Note, you may get a pop-up asking:
->> Do you want to upgrade the project to use Asset Database Version 2?
+>> Do you want to upgrade the project to use Asset Database Version 2? <br>
 >> Note: Version 1 is deprecated from 2019.3.
-If you upgrade to version 2, the project will be re-imported.
+If you upgrade to version 2, the project will be re-imported. <br>
->> You can always change back to version 1 in the project settings.
+>> You can always change back to version 1 in the project settings. <br>

 > Select "No".

 > ~Note, if Unity project won't open, run : `$ git clean -fxd` in the `<project>/Assets/Tasks/` folder.~ This seemed to remove a lot of the components necessary to register each scene in the Tasks folder.